Citrix SD-WAN Standard Edition Virtual Appliance (VPX) high availability Support for AWS

 Set Tags.
 These tags are AWS-specific options which are user configurable.

-Configuring IAM role is not recommended.
+Configuring the IAM role is not recommended.
 This is already created by the customized IAM role, which is done through the Cloud Formation template.

 After clicking next, Review the template and acknowledge the custom IAM role which has been created by Cloud Formation template.
 Proceed with Create.